dmorse/pscfpp/README.md

 (N=1), hexagonal (N=2) and BCC (N=3) structures, each of which has a different number of spatially periodic dimensions.

 Subdirectory examples/pspg contains examples examples for the pscf_pg3d 3D GPU code for periodic structures.

+Each example directory contains a script named "run" that can used to run the example using the supplied input files and appropriate options.
+The simplest way to run an example is to change directory (cd) to the directory containing the example and enter "./run" from that directory.
+Users may also inspect the run file to see the command and options require to run the program.
+Most example directories also contain a script named "clean" that can be run to remove all output files created by running the example.

 ## Contributors

 - David Morse
 - Guo Kang Cheong
 - Anshul Chawla
-- Mridul Yadav